AlainParadis/designschool/_topics/travel-book-planning.md

 level: cg6
 brightspace:
 submission: "my-assignment-folder"
-links: |
+links:
-  -
 video:
 downloads:
 description: "This is a semester-long, self-directed project with milestones.
 It will include publication design, photo manipulation and illustration.
 It is a software skills culminating performance for the Computer Graphics courses."
 details: |
-  ### Thoughts on a Cook-book Project

-  This assignment will include all the software skills students have learned to date.
-It should be self-directed.
+  This assignment will include all the software skills students have learned to date, brought together to create a travel book.

-  #### General Notes

-  - Students will find their own content: recipes, <a href="https://cg.algonquindesign.ca/topics/stock.html" title="Stock Photography" target="_blank">stock photography</a>.
-    - You will vet the content for quality.
-    - Text needs to make sense.
-There needs to be enough text. *"I really like tons of white space."* is not allowed.
-  - They'll create all original illustrations -- no stock illustrations allowed.
-  - Book must have a theme.
-    - ie: fisherman's guide to cooking fish.
-Kosher bread-making, etc...
-The more specific the theme, the better.
-  - The aesthetics of the book need to be distinctive & consistent.
-  - The book can veer off the cook-book path.
-It can tell a story, while the recipes are complimentary to that story.

-  #### Logistics
+  ### Logistics

-  - You will be project lead and art director.
+  Your instructor will be your project manager and your art director.
+They will critique your design decisions and work with you to design the best publication you can.

-  - Students will devise a plan at the outset.
-    - Theme (cooking subject matter)
+  You'll check in each class to ensure you're progressing with your work.
+Each check-in will contribute to your final grade.

+  At each class, you will be provided guidance with the next step of development.
+There will also be a software tutorial to help you get that week's tasks completed.

+  ### Project Stages

+  #### Planning

+  You will start by project planning the heck out of this.
+This will include making an inventory of the provided content.

+  #### Development

+  InDesign will be the hub in which we'll layout text, photography and illustrations.

+  #### Output

+   We'll output for multiple intents.

+   1. Package
+   2. PDF for press
+   3. PDF for download
+   4. ePub

+  ### Publication Format

+  The length and format of the publication is up to you.
+The one caveat is that you must use all of the provided text.
+You will source quality stock photography.
+You will also create vector illustrations to complement the aesthetics of the pages.

+assignment: |
+  Construction cannot go forward before all planning is complete.
+This is what you will produce.

+  ### Inventory Content

+  You must read all the provided text.
+Take an inventory of the structure of the text.
+Are there many levels of headings?
+Are bullet or number lists?

+  ### Design Planning

+  #### Style Guide

+    You will create a multi-part style guide to show your design direction.
+Note that this will be much more specific than a mood board.
+It will actually display each element of your design.
+The goal is for us to clearly and completely see your design direction.

+  #####  Photography

+  Provide samples of photography to show consistency in style.
+You'll want to pay attention to:

+  - framing
+  - lighting
+  - indoor/outdoor
+  - object and/or people
-    - Style tile
+  - colour
-       - Photography
+  - etc...

-       - Illustration
+  #####  Illustration

-       - Page graphics
+  #####  Page graphics

-    - Type specimen
+  #####  Type specimen

     - Font selection
     - Type hierarchy
-    - Paper mockup
+    - Paper mock-up
-    - Binding - Whether they print it or not, they need to plan which type of binding it would use.
+    - Binding - Whether it's printed it or not, they need to plan which type of binding it would use.
-  - There will be weekly milestones.
-You'll do as Dave Bromley does in his courses.
-See each student each week to check-off that they've done that week's work.
-  - You critique their design decisions -- guide them.
-  - This is a big project, but grading at the end of the semester should not be too bad, since you'll be checking in all semester.
-  - Construction cannot go forward before all planning is complete
-    - Paper mockup
-    - Page grid design

-assignment: |

 ---